Home Chicago Pedestrian Accident Lawyer

 Here are some of pedestrians’ duties:

-In some cases it might have been the pedestrian who was distracted and stepped out in front of the vehicle with little or no warning.
-Even though pedestrians have the right of way, they also have the responsibility to look before crossing and to take reasonable actions to be safe, such as not darting out into traffic.
+In some cases, it might have been the pedestrian who was distracted and stepped out in front of the vehicle with little or no warning.
+Even though pedestrians have the right of way, they are also responsible for looking before crossing and taking reasonable actions to be safe, such as not darting out into traffic.

 Even a compact car is bigger and much heavier than a person, and when a mass of metal and glass hits a human being even at a slow speed, the chance for injury is great.
 It’s not uncommon for pedestrians who have been hit by cars to suffer:

-Some of these types of injuries can take a significant amount of time to heal.
+Some of these types of injuries can take significant time to heal.
 Some may result in permanent damage that affects your ability to work or perform simple household tasks for the rest of your life.
-If you suffered any of these injuries, contact our pedestrian accident attorneys today.
+Contact our pedestrian accident attorneys today if you suffered any of these injuries.
 (312) 236-2900.

 Since children cannot represent themselves in court, a guardian—usually a close family member—would sue or defend the claim on the child’s behalf.
-Beyond this procedural difference, there are several important factors to consider in a personal injury lawsuit involving a child pedestrian.
+Beyond this procedural difference, several important factors must be considered in a personal injury lawsuit involving a child pedestrian.

-If a plaintiff sues you for negligence, you can counter claim that the plaintiff’s own negligence contributed to the accident.
+If a plaintiff sues you for negligence, you can counterclaim that the plaintiff’s negligence contributed to the accident.
 While this strategy often works when defending against adult plaintiffs, it is particularly difficult to use it against children.

 The reason is that children have a duty of care, but it is lower than an adult’s duty.
 Obviously, children are less responsible than adults, so courts do not hold them to an adult standard of conduct.